Skip to main content

 Before You Begin

-1. Automation workflows can be used on all the Omnisend plans.
+• Automation workflows are available on all Omnisend plans.

 Trigger Filters